-After finishing 12 marathons in 12 months, I looked for another challenge: to see if I could finish a 50 mile Ultramarathon.
-I loved this experience as it pushed me way outside of all physical and psychological comfort zones.
+After finishing 12 marathons in 12 months, and completing 20+ marathons, I looked for another challenge: to see if I could finish a 50 mile Ultramarathon.
+I loved this experience as it pushed me far outside of all physical and psychological comfort zones.
 After training for six months, I ran 50, celebrated, yet was sad when finish line approached.
-This led to running my first 100 mile race a couple of years later in 2011.
-With those races under my belt I registered for the Umstead 100 in 2013, determined to implement what I had learned in previous races.
+This led to running my first 100 mile race a couple of years later.
+With those races under my belt I registered for the Umstead 100, determined to implement what I had learned in previous races.

 In his book Ultramarathon Man, Dean Karnazes claimed that completing a 100 was exponentially more difficult than running a 50.